What is the food of Algeria?

 As we explored the fascinating region of Ghardaia in Algeria, I asked my guide from AlgeriaTours16 to take us to a local restaurant to enjoy typical Algerian food.
 We tried Zviti, the spicy food of Algeria, among a few other tasty dishes.

-Zviti is a dish made of a semolina galette called Rakhssis.
-It’s cut into little pieces and then ground in a tall wooden mortar called ‘Mehrez’.
-Grilled peppers, tomatoes and other ingredients are added to create Zviti.
 This food of Algeria is then served in the ‘Mehrez’, which sits in a hole carved in the middle of the table.
 Zviti is a shared dish and each person is given a long wooden spoon to scoop out the food and enjoy.

 Get Connected with eSIM

-Get connected the easy way when you’re travelling – and buy an eSIM!
-An eSIM works like an app: buy it, download it, and get connected within minutes!
+Get connected easily on your travels—buy an eSIM!
+It works like an app: buy it, download it, and get connected in minutes!
 It’s easy, affordable, and convenient.
-Keep your original phone number too!
+Keep your original phone number, too!

 Beware, this stew is spicy as it contains harissa paste.
 We loved this simple, yet warming dish, ideal to enjoy with some fresh crusty bread.